royxforge/parameter-efficient-fine-tuning/README.md

 The alternative is not to give up on fine-tuning.
 It is to ask which parameters actually matter.

 **QLoRA answers that question.
-AutoLLM Forge operationalizes the answer into a platform.**
+Parameter Efficient Fine-Tuning operationalizes the answer into a platform.**

 ---